escapegameibk/host/README.md

 json file:

  - "name": The name of the game.
 It can be ommited and will be replaced with "UNSPECIFIED" or NULL.
+String value.
- - "duration": the normal duration of a game in seconds. it can be ommited and will default to 3600s or 1h. **omitting this field is discouraged**
+ - "duration": the normal duration of a game in seconds. it can be ommited and will default to 3600s or 1h.
+Integer value. **omitting this field is discouraged**
  - "boot_sound": A URL pointing to an audio file which is beeing played on startup.
 Requires snd module.
+String value.
  - "events": an array containing all events to be executed. more information should follow this list.
+Array of event objects.
  - "hints": an array containing hints in a special order. please consult the chapter on hint configuration for further information.
+Array of arrays of hint objects.
  - "hint_dependencies" : Dependencies used for auto hinting.
 Please consult the the chapter on autohinting for more information.
+Array of dependency arrays.
  - "mtsp_device" : The mtsp device to which to connect.
 Can be ommitted and will be replaced with "/dev/ttyUSB0".
+String value.
  - "mtsp_baud" : The mtsp baud rate with which to connect onto the bus.
-Can be ommited and will be replaced with B460800
+Can be ommited and will be replaced with 460800.
+Integer value
  - "langs" : An array of strings representing the language.
-These values are never touched inside of the host and only forwarded to the fronteds.
+These values are never used inside the host and only for frontends.
+Array of strings.
  - "default_lang" : An integer defining which language is used at startup.
  - "mtsp_device" : Defines the device of the mtsp connection.
 For further details please see the mtsp section further down.
+String value.
  - "mtsp_baud" : Defines the baud rate of the mtsp connection.
 For further details please see the mtsp section further down.
+Integer value.
  - "ecp_device" : Defines the device of the mecp connection.
 For further details please see the ecp section further down.
+String value
  - "ecp_baud" : Defines the baud rate of the ecp connection.
 For further details please see the ecp section further down.
+Integer value.
  - "log_level": Defines the level to which output is surpressed.
-Possible Values are (in order of output): DEBUG_ALL, DEBUG_MOST, DEBUG_MORE, DEBUG, INFO, WARNING, ERROR;
+Possible Values are (in order of output): DEBUG_ALL, DEBUG_MOST, DEBUG_MORE, DEBUG, INFO, WARNING, ERROR; String value.
 - "modules": Defines the modules that the ecp configuration wants.
 Is an array of module identifier strings.
+If ommitted ALL avaliable modules will be loaded.
+Array of strings.

 This is where it get's a bit more complicated.
-I will try to explain the construction of the "events" array now to you.
+I will now try to explain the construction of the "events" array to you.
 The events array contains an array of "events" or actions which have triggers and dependencies.
-If all dependencies of an action are fullfilled, the action will be triggered and all of it's triggers will be executed.
+If all dependencies of such an event are fullfilled, the action will be triggered and all of it's triggers will be executed.
 So each element of the events array has to contain at least the following fields:

  - "name": The event's name.
 Follows the regular handling for multilanguage name objects.